image-js/image-js-docs/docs/Getting started/Getting started.md

 # Getting started

-Welcome
 Image-JS is a versatile and powerful TypeScript library that opens up a world of possibilities for image processing and analysis.
-Designed to empower developers, researchers, and enthusiasts, Image-JS provides a comprehensive set of tools and algorithms for manipulating, enhancing, and understanding images directly within web applications.
-With its user-friendly API and extensive range of functions, Image-JS serves as a valuable resource for tasks such as applying filters, detecting edges, handling color balance, and much more.
+By using JavaScript and not WebAssembly and not boosting computer's hardware, ImageJS provides a stable library across all popular browsers, and gives a user a comprehensive set of tools and algorithms for manipulating, enhancing, and understanding images not only within Node.js but also within web-browser.

 ### System requirements